Translation of the Final Fantasy IV Documents on Settings Book

 The Country at the Center of Magical Culture Where Mystic Research Has Thrived Since the Days of Old

-A country of mages founded by a "Minh", who drifted ashore about 500 years ago.
-The land is the center of both white and black magic culture.
+A country of mages founded by a man named "Minh," who drifted ashore about 500 years ago.
+The land is the center of both white magic and black magic culture.
 There are two ages in Mysidia's history - what are called the Old (Ancient) Age of Magic and the New Age of Magic.

 At first, mastery of magic was nothing more than one of the benefits of spiritual training.
-Eventually, however, the mastery of magics that held great power and produced grand-scale effects came to be thought of as a status symbol among practitioners.
-Soon, this attitude sparked a private magical arms race.
-Disregarding their elders' words of warning, they searched for magics with greater and greater effects, concocting one spell after another devoid of the true spirit of magic.
-It finally came to the point where practitioners were casting magics beyond the limits of their abilities, whereupon the situation spun completely out of control.
+Eventually, however, the mastery of magics that held great power and produced devastating effects came to be viewed as a status symbol among practitioners.
+Before long, this attitude sparked a private magical arms race.
+Disregarding their elders' words of warning, conjurers dedicated themselves to the pursuit of magics with greater and greater effects, concocting one spell after another devoid of the true spirit of magic.
+It finally came to the point where practitioners were casting magics beyond the limits of their abilities, and the situation spun completely out of control.
 A great many magicians were hurt as a result.
 Enraged, the sage Minh sealed away all magic.
 With this, the fate of the Old Age of Magic was itself sealed.

 Next to come was the New Age of Magic.
-Magic was eventually restored by Minh's voice from the heavens, and it became so that wizards could not master magic through their wills alone.
+Magic was eventually restored by the voice of Minh calling from the heavens, and it became so that wizards could not master magic through their wills alone.
 The substance of the magic differs according to the magician upon whom it is bestowed, so each magician comes to possess different spells.
-As the ban [on magic] was lifted soon after the anger [Minh's anger, presumably] was quelled, magic research started up once more.
-But, in this age, research proceeds from the idea of expanding upon certain base magics.
+As the ban [on magic] was lifted soon after the anger [Minh's anger, presumably] was quelled, research into magic resumed once more.
+In this age, however, research proceeds from the idea of expanding upon certain base magics.

 [Mysidia owns the whole sprawling isle/continent upon which it is situated.]